Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/AzureRM.Sql.md

 Imports a .bacpac file and create a new database on the server.

 ### [New-AzureRmSqlDatabaseInstanceFailoverGroup](New-AzureRmSqlDatabaseInstanceFailoverGroup.md)
-This command creates a new Instance Failover Group.
+This command creates a new Azure SQL Database Instance Failover Group.

 ### [New-AzureRmSqlDatabaseRestorePoint](New-AzureRmSqlDatabaseRestorePoint.md)
 Creates a new restore point from which a SQL Database can be restored.